 - A copy of your timetable (not required for notetaking applications)

-To be a Student Assistant employed by Access & Diversity, you will need to:
+To be a Student Assistant employed by the Centre for Accessibility, you will need to:

 - Be a current UBC student

 - Have a chequing account to set up direct deposit payments.
 If you do not have one you will have to create one in order to be hired.